GeodeArc/GeoDots/README.md

   - 💾 Copy folders from /.config/ to your .config folder

-  - 💫 Copy the /Dots folder to your home directory
+  - 🏠 Copy the /Dots folder to your home directory

 </details>

+#

+### 💫 FEATURES

+- ⚙️ Stupidly simple installer with bug prevention
+- 💥 3 different modes (Light, Dark, Minimal)
+- 🖌️ Consistent styling (ish)
+- 🌈 Colors scheme changes with wallpaper
+- 🏃 Very easy to configure and get started!

 #